nigimitama/link-generator/README.md

 # Link Generator

-A chrome extension to get the link of an active tab.
+A chrome extension to get the link to an active tab.